5and5/BO2-Remix/README.md

 * All records and buildable parts given on spawn
 * Gramophone is no longer needed
 * Tank has instant cool down
+* Reduced soul boxes zombies required from 30 to 15

 ### Special Rounds
 * Panzers come every 4 rounds on solo and coop